 Although you can’t prevent an accidental fall or other trauma to your shoulder, you can take steps to strengthen your shoulders to prevent injury, says Jeff Traub, M.D., an orthopedic surgeon.
 The rotator cuff is comprised of four small muscles that keep the ball and socket of the shoulder joint moving properly.
 “Keeping the rotator cuff strong will reduce the risk of shoulder injury due to repetitive motions,” he explains.
 Exercises using weights and specific motions to work the smaller muscles in the shoulder should be used in addition to activities that strengthen larger muscles in the arms.

-If you think your shoulder problem is serious and you need to see a doctor, call DeKalb Medical at 404.501 TALK (8255).
+If you think your shoulder problem is serious and you need to see a doctor, call Emory Decatur Hospital at 404.501 TALK (8255).